vini-insight/vini-insight/README.md

 🌱 I’m currently learning .NET with C#

 👀 But, I also have interests in: Python, JavaScript, Java, ETL, Data Engineering, Data Science, Data Analysis, Data Modeling, SQL Server, MySql, did I say JS?
-In addition to PHP, HTML, CSS, React
+In addition to PHP, HTML, CSS, React and Kotlin.

 📫 Send a message on [Linkedin](https://www.linkedin.com/in/vini-insight)
 <!---